 Here are some suggestions for healthcare providers to help make their services more accessible to MSM:

-~ Acknowledge that it takes a degree of trust for a man to disclose his identity or sexual behaviours to you.
+- Acknowledge that it takes a degree of trust for a man to disclose his identity or sexual behaviors to you.
 If you cannot support your patient’s identity, please refer them to a practitioner who can.

 - Be aware that confidentiality may be a concern.
 Discuss documentation and access to records.